brainstormforce/expandable-row-for-beaver-builder/readme.txt

 == Description ==

 Simple Expandable Row for Beaver Builder.
+This plugin toggles any row in Beaver Builder.

 == Installation ==